rubenv/node-broadcast-hub/README.md

 ```

 1. When you call `app.listen`, the return value will be a `http.Server`, store this in a variable.
 2. Pass the `http.Server` to broadcast-hub.
-This will set up the needed socket.io listeners.
+This will set up the needed sockjs listeners.

 A full example can be found in `example/server.js`.